My Khe Beach, Da Nang: From My An to Son Tra

 Near My An, mornings carry a softer tone.
 During surf season, boards appear at the shoreline.
 Yoga mats are placed along the beachfront.
 Long term residents take unhurried walks before traffic builds inland.

 Further north, closer to the fishing neighbourhoods, the atmosphere changes again.
 Basket boats return from the early catch.
 Nets are sorted.
 Small negotiations take place as the daily catch is sorted and sold.
-Here, the beach is less about recreation and more about livelihood.
+Here, the beach is less about recreation and more about livelihood, where fishing in Da Nang continues as part of the daily rhythm along the coast.

 As temperatures rise, activity gradually retreats.
 By mid-morning, the tropical heat pushes most people indoors.
+The beach becomes noticeably quieter as swimmers, walkers and cafes all adjust to the warmer part of the day.
 Movement slows.
 My Khe rests.

 As light softens, the coastline reawakens, but differently.